asm-products/think-200/README.md

 Visit [https://assembly.com](https://assembly.com) to learn more.

 ### Development Setup

-Create development and test users in Postgresql.
+A Vagrant-based development environment is ready to use:

+1. Install Virtual Box
+2. Install Vagrant
+3. copy `config/database.yml-default` to `config/database.yml`
+4. Run the command `vagrant up`

+### Notes

-This is the server json response to the queue-status request:
+This is a sample server json response to the queue-status request:

 ```json
 {